Here's how to see five planets and the moon without a telescope on Sunday

-"Find a spot with clear horizons in the east-northeast and the southwest," recommends Dr. Jeffrey Hunt, an astronomy educator and former planetarium director, in a post on his site, When the Curves Line Up.
+Jeffrey Hunt, an astronomy educator and former planetarium director who has written about the event in a post on his site, When the Curves Line Up, talked me through how best to get a glimpse.

+"Step outside early in the morning, at least an hour before sunrise," Hunt said.
+"Find the four bright planets -- Venus, Mars, Saturn and Jupiter.
+They look like overly bright stars.
+Brilliant Venus is low in the east-northeast.
+Mars is the lone 'star' in the southeast, and Jupiter and Saturn are the stars in the southwest.
+To your eyes, they won't look like the photos made by spacecraft, just overly bright stars."

+Mercury might be the toughest to spot.
+Hunt advises trying for Mercury about 45 minutes before sunrise, and using binoculars.

 "On successive mornings, look 3-4 minutes earlier each day," Hunt advises.
 "You may catch (the five planets) in the sky until about July 25."